Aliases for MEFV Gene

 Previous HGNC Symbols for MEFV Gene

 This gene encodes a protein, also known as pyrin or marenostrin, that is an important modulator of innate immunity.
 Mutations in this gene are associated with Mediterranean fever, a hereditary periodic fever syndrome. [provided by RefSeq, Jul 2008]

 GeneCards Summary for MEFV Gene

-MEFV (MEFV, Pyrin Innate Immunity Regulator) is a Protein Coding gene.
-Diseases associated with MEFV include Familial Mediterranean Fever, Ar and Familial Mediterranean Fever, Ad.
-Among its related pathways are Nucleotide-binding domain, leucine rich repeat containing receptor (NLR) signaling pathways and Nucleotide-binding Oligomerization Domain (NOD) pathway.
-GO annotations related to this gene include actin binding.
-An important paralog of this gene is TRIM15.
+MEFV (MEFV Innate Immuity Regulator, Pyrin) is a Protein Coding gene.
+Diseases associated with MEFV include Familial Mediterranean Fever and Familial Mediterranean Fever, Autosomal Dominant.
+Among its related pathways are Innate Immune System and Nucleotide-binding domain, leucine rich repeat containing receptor (NLR) signaling pathways.
+Gene Ontology (GO) annotations related to this gene include actin binding.
+An important paralog of this gene is TRIM27.

 UniProtKB/Swiss-Prot for MEFV Gene